-There are a number of ETSI standards14 developed to support the current use of the 2 GHz Mobile-Satellite Service (MSS)/Complementary ground components (CGC).
+There are a number of ETSI standards 15 developed to support the current use of the 2 GHz MSS/CGC.
 The ETSI standards applicable to the 2 GHz MSS/CGC band are important in ensuring that the equipment complies with Radio Equipment Directive (RED) in order to place the equipment in the European market.
-Previously ETSI has defined standards15 for GSO based satellite networks operating in the 2 GHz MSS frequency band.
+Previously ETSI has defined standards 16 for GSO based satellite networks operating in the 2 GHz MSS frequency band.
 Those standards are currently mainly used by EchoStar and Inmarsat.